rmweir/rmweir.github.io/README.md

 ## Technical Information
 The main screen is is an adoption of a template and is meant strictly for prototyping.
 The details view is written using regular html with bootstrap.
-This prototype is mostly contained by the files: index.html and real_time.html
+This prototype is mostly contained by the files: index.html and real_time.html.
+The real_time.html file stands as a good example of how the first page could be written so it does not rely on a template or many other dependencies.
+This page could be entirely recreated with bootstrap panels.

 Originally we were working towards a full fledged application.
 If one wishes to move forward with this project I would recommend looking at modeling after these files for the backend portion.
 The design involved using node (in the server.js file) for retrieving information